kuzetsa/CommunityVolunteerPolicy/boilerplate.md

-Volunteer information was last updated 9/8/2021
+Volunteer information was last updated Friday, 8th of October 2021

 This server is self-moderating and volunteer run.
 What does that mean in practice?